Recent Fire Damage Posts

-Please remember SERVPRO of Marshall is here to help you, if you find yourself faced with a holiday fire damage.
-We service Saline, Cooper, and Lafayette Counties and are available 24/7/365.
+Please remember SERVPRO of Marshall, Sedalia, and Columbia is here to help you, if you find yourself faced with a holiday fire damage.
+We are available 24/7/365.

-Deep Fried Turkey Safety for Saline, Cooper, & Lafayette Counties
+Deep Fried Turkey Safety for Marshall, Sedalia, & Columbia

 Deep frying the turkey this year?
 Sounds delicious!
 Be careful this holiday season.